13 Easy Ways to Break Your Sugar Addiction

 Nix the sports bars and drinks

 They’re loaded with the “s” word!
 Same with many protein powders.
-Reach for water and fruit after a workout.
+Reach for water and fruit after a workout to beat your sugar addiction.
 If you need more help cutting back on the sweet stuff this 6-week plan can help.

 Think rich and decadent, in tiny portions